InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 • What are the late fees for paying rent and how are they calculated?

-How does parking work and is there a cost?
+How does parking work, and is it included with the rent?

 The complex may have reserved spots for each tenant or the parking lot may work on a first come, first served basis.
 Here are a few things you should ask about parking:

-• Is there a shared parking lot/garage or does each unit have its own garage or space?
+• Is there a shared parking lot or garage, or does each unit have its own garage or space?

-• Are there any gates, cameras or other security measures in place for the parking area?
+• Are there any gates, cameras, or other security measures in the parking area?

 • How many parking spaces are allotted to each unit?